creme332/Rainbow-SnakeGame-AI/README.md

 - [x] End game when size of snake ==  total cells in grid
 - [x] Output score at the end in the center of grid
 - [ ] Improve AI algorithm (use an approximation of the longest path from snake head to food)
-- [ ] Add a few seconds at end of gif so that there's time to see game over.
-- [ ] Rename GIF

 # Resources used to build the game #
 https://youtu.be/AxrQje7V65o